 English, mathematics and digital skills have also been embedded throughout the TQ and must be taught when highlighted in the content.

 Three days per week in college, two days per week in placement.

-The purpose of the T Level in Education and Childcare is to ensure students have the knowledge and skills needed to progress into skilled employment or higher level technical training relevant to the T Level and is a 2-year study bundle.
+The purpose of the T Level in Education and Childcare (Early Years Educator - EYE) is to ensure students have the knowledge and skills needed to progress into skilled employment or to higher technical training.

 The objectives of this qualification are to equip you with:

 - The core knowledge and core skills relevant to education and childcare

 - Up to date occupational knowledge and skills that have continued currency amongst employers and others

 - The necessary English, Mathematics and digital skills

 - Threshold competence that meets employer expectations and is as close to full occupational competence as possible

 - Opportunities to manage and improve your own performance